lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Add an item page**

-   The "Add an item page" is only available to the site owner once logged-in and features a form to add an artwork to shop and attach an artwork to a collection.
+   The "Add an item page" is only available to the site owner once logged-in and features a form to add an artwork to shop and/or attach an artwork to a collection.

    The site owner will be able to add an image, a title, a description, as well as stock, size and pricing information.
-Additional features allow the site owner to select related items, whether to display the artwork in the shop or not and whether to display the artwork on the site or not.
+Additional features allow the site owner to select related items, whether to display the artwork in the shop or not.

    ![add artwork](screenshots/add-artwork.png)